chazzbg/symfony-deployment/README.md

-A sample symfony project regarding lecture 22 SYMFONY ADVANCED - COMMANDS AND CRONS project is based on the code used in lecture 21
+A sample symfony project regarding lecture 23 SYMFONY ADVANCED - FORMS AND EVENTS project is based on the code used in lecture 22

-Defining simple command

-Using formatter helper

-Using Table helper to display currently active promotions

-Creating command for seding newsletters to a group of people

-Creating a cart, attaching it to a user and adding products to this cart
+Defining simple transformer for transforming tags from array to string and reverse

+Defining a transformer with access to entity manager for converting category to id and reverse

+Two new entities are added Actor and Movie and CRUD is generated for it A collection of forms is defined for actors in movie form so we can add them dynamically

+An exception listener is registered for listening for kernel exception this listener will check if the exception is NotFoundHttpException and  render custom response , replacing the actual one